pooraddyy/deepseek-free/README.md

 ### Cloudflare Issues

-If you see a **"Just a moment..."** page or requests are being blocked, DeepSeek has triggered a Cloudflare challenge.
-In this case:
+If you see a **"Just a moment..."** page or requests are being blocked:

 - Try logging out and back in on [chat.deepseek.com](https://chat.deepseek.com)
 - Wait a few minutes, then grab a fresh token
 - If the problem keeps happening, switch to a different network (e.g. mobile data vs Wi-Fi)
-- Avoid making too many requests in a short time — space them out to stay under the radar
+- Avoid making too many requests in a short time

 > Your token is tied to your session.
-If DeepSeek logs you out or your session expires, just repeat any of the steps above to get a fresh one.
+If DeepSeek logs you out or your session expires, repeat any of the steps above to get a fresh one.

 ---